Skip to content

 What to do

-• Run a DoxxScan to map every link between your emails, phone numbers, usernames and real-world identity, then complete the no-subscription cleanup of exposed records.
+• Run a DoxxScan to map every link between your emails, phone numbers, usernames and real-world identity, then complete the cleanup of exposed records.

 • Rotate any password you used for ICE-related services or membership portals anywhere it has been reused, and switch on two-factor authentication through an authenticator app rather than SMS.